iaseth/top-100-yc-companies/README.md

 # Top 100 YC Companies
-This repository contains data on the `color` and `fonts` used on the websites of Top 100 YC companies.
+This repository contains the `colors` and `fonts` used on the websites of Top 100 YC companies.
+The list of companies was compiled from [here](https://www.ycdb.co/top-companies/alexa-rank).

+The `colors` are selected from the company's logo.
+I am yet to collect `font` data.

 ## How to use it with Tailwind